Support and Resistance Levels

 The Role of the IMF

-- Foster international cooperation and trade
+- Fostering international cooperation and trade

-- Maintain exchange rate stability
+- Maintaining exchange rate stability

-- Ensure the availability of financial resources
+- Ensuring the availability of financial resources

 Foreign Exchange Reserves